 Conclusion

-Ultralight backpacking is not just one hiking practice among others.
-It allows you to go back to basics on the material level by carrying only the bare minimum.
+Ultralight backpacking is not just one hiking practice among others; it allows you to go back to basics on the material level by carrying only the bare minimum.
 It is also a permanent interaction between the hiker, the immediate environment, and the equipment at his disposal.

 Ready to try ultralight backpacking?